alinke5/knowledge-assistant-template/README.md

 ## 🌟 What You Get

-This is the **actual working implementation** of a professional sports rules assistant, not just a template!
+This is an **actual working implementation** of a professional sports rules assistant!
 You can:

 ### 🏈⚾ **Use As-Is for Sports Rules**
 - Deploy the exact same NFL & MLB rules assistant
 - Professional sports-themed UI with modern design
-- Official NFL and MLB rulebook integration
+- Official NFL and MLB rulebook integration (you'll need to download these as PDF, & upload to a UC volume - more on that below)
 - Ready-to-use example questions and branding

 ### 🏢 **Adapt for Your Organization**